-Threats for large carnivores in the Czech Republic
+Threats to large carnivores in the Czech Republic

 Public attitudes and poaching